 – The tasks in the team are known

-– The controlling cycle has been agreed, as have the deadlines for the
+– The controlling cycle is agreed, as are the deadlines

 – Participation in the Controlling Meeting is regulated

 – Regular deadlines for project controlling are planned